DavidJKTofan/davidtofan.com/content/articles/protect-against-phishing/index.md

 ### Abuse Email

-If you want to directly contact the Domain provider, you can use this method by writing in your terminal:
+If you want to directly contact the domain provider, you can use this method by writing in your terminal:

     whois URL.COM